cta-epfl/ctadata/README.md

 ## Purpose

-CTA and LST data are/will be stored at CTAO-CH data center at CSCS.
+CTA data are/will be stored at CTAO-CH data center at CSCS.
 These data should be accessible for selected external users.
 In addition, these files should be available within interactive analysis platform at CSCS.
 This client presents an API access to these services and data.